Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Conclusion

 \section{Conclusion}

 In this article, we revisited Conditional Feature Importance (CFI).
-First, we considered the estimation of the conditional distribution, which had been completely ignored in the literature.
-We then studied both the null and alternative regimes.
-To explain the good performance of CFI in correctly identifying null features, we proposed a double robustness property.
-This property means that the method benefits from both the conditional sampler and the model: asymptotically, the sampler draws from the input distribution, so the two sources of error compensate as they share the same distribution, while the model generally induces implicit variable selection during optimization.
+We first studied the widely used regression-based estimator of the conditional distribution.
+We then analyzed both the null and alternative regimes.
+To explain the strong empirical performance of CFI in correctly identifying null features, we uncover a \textbf{double robustness} property: the method benefits jointly from the conditional sampler and the predictive model.
+Asymptotically, the sampler draws from the input distribution, so the two sources of error compensate by sharing the same distribution, while the model typically induces implicit variable selection during optimization.

-For the alternative regime, we modified the CFI and introduced the Sobol-CFI, which we proved to be nonparametrically efficient.
-We also addressed the bias by proposing a correction that establishes the link between LOCO (refitting) and CFI (perturbation).
-Finally, we showed how to perform valid inference within the procedure.
-Overall, we provided a detailed and comprehensive account of the behavior of CFI.
+Under the alternative regime, we modify CFI and introduce Sobol-CFI, clarifying its population target and proving \textbf{nonparametric efficiency}.
+We further address bias by proposing a correction that establishes a unified link between LOCO (refitting), CFI (perturbation), and SAGE value functions (marginalization).
+Finally, we show how to perform valid \textbf{inference} within this framework.
+Overall, CFI emerges as a powerful, statistically controlled variable importance measure, and this work significantly advances the understanding of the effect of conditional sampler estimation.